Clicky

 • Activate target molecule with NHS Ester-Maleimide Crosslinkers

-• Conjugate with reduced antbiodies or,
+• Conjugate with reduced antibodies

-• Conjugate with 2-imminothiolane-modified antibodies or,
+• Conjugate with 2-imminothiolane-modified antibodies

-• Conjgate with SATA-modified antibodies
+• Conjugate with SATA-modified antibodies

 Reductive Amination-Mediated Conjugation

 Oxidation of polysaccharides residues in glycoproteins with sodium periodate provides an efficient way of generating reactive aldehyde groups for subsequence conjugation with amine or hydrazide-containing molecule via reductive amination.
-Many immunoglobulin molecules such as polyclonal IgG molecules often contains carbohydrate predominantly in Fc portion, they can be perodate-oxidized to contain reactive aldehyde residues to be conjugate with target molecule containing Amine or hydrazide derivatives.
-This excellent method for directing the antibody modification reaction away from the antigen binding sites, if the antibody glycosylation points are solely in the FC region or way from the binding site.
+Many immunoglobulin molecules such as polyclonal IgG molecules often contains carbohydrate predominantly in Fc portion, they can be periodate-oxidized to contain reactive aldehyde residues to be conjugate with target molecule containing Amine or hydrazide derivatives.
+This is an excellent method for directing the antibody modification reaction away from the antigen binding sites if the antibody glycosylation points are solely in the FC region or way from the binding site.
 This method often results in the highest retention of antigen binding activity within the ensuing conjugates.
 We provide:

 • Activation of target molecule with sodium periodate or,